-The Chicago School's Ph.D. in International Psychology attracts passionate and pragmatic learners who want to make an impact in an increasingly diverse and global world.
-Courses offered in an online-blended format, allow students to have the flexibility to complete a doctoral degree while balancing their personal and professional responsibilities.
-Students may choose from two online-blended formats—one in which they attend all classes online or an option to take the majority of classes online and attend classes one day each week at the Chicago Campus, providing an opportunity for face-to-face interaction and networking with fellow students.
-The International Program—the first of its kind in the nation—prepares graduates to assume leadership positions in multinational organizations or organizations with international missions.
-The program’s goal of empowering students and faculty to be advocates for international psychology initiatives is renowned and unrivaled.
+The Chicago School’s Ph.D. in International Psychology attracts passionate world learners who want to make an impact in an increasingly diverse and global society.
+The International program—the first of its kind in the nation—prepares graduates to assume leadership roles in multinational organizations or organizations with international missions.
+The program’s vision of empowering students and faculty to be advocates for international psychology initiatives is renowned and unrivaled.

-Graduates are equipped with advanced research and program evaluation skills coupled with a rich appreciation for the individual and group consequences of global events-preparing them to apply psychological principles in the development of policy, to assist individuals and organizations with understanding and collaborating with diverse cultural populations, and to design and evaluate the efficacy of international programs.
+Graduates are equipped with expert research and program evaluation skills coupled with a deep appreciation for the individual and group consequences of global events—tools that prepare them to apply psychological principles in the development of policy, to help individuals and organizations better understand and collaborate with diverse cultural populations, and to design and evaluate the efficacy of international programs.

 Our curriculum offers excellent preparation in the foundation of international psychological study.
-Students are also welcomed to choose their own specialization to support their personal interests and career focus.
-Two concentrations are available to specialize in within the field of International Psychology: Organizations and Systems or Trauma Services.
+Students are encouraged to choose their own specialization to support their personal interests and career focus.
+Two concentrations are available within the field of International Psychology:

 The Ph.D. in International Program also offers the distinct feature of two additional real-world training opportunities, in addition to their required field experience.
 Students can voluntarily decide to engage in either an Internship Option Abroad or Apprenticeship at TCSPP.